How to upgrade RAM on MacBook Air (+ bonus tips for MacBook Pro)

 Cache clogs up your RAM over time, so clearing it regularly helps optimize it.
 Here's how:

-1. Open Finder and press Shift-Command-G
+1. Open the Finder and press Shift-Command-G

-2. In the text box, enter /Library/Caches and press return.
+2. In the text box, enter /Library/Caches and press Return.

 3. Select all files and folders by pressing Command-A.